GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 ## 3. Digital Identity Acceptance Statement Example Template

-[text and DIAS document link here]
+This [Digital Identity Acceptance Statement template](../../docs/playbook-dira-dias-template.docx){:target="_blank"}{:rel="noopener noreferrer"} is provided as one sample for agencies.

 # Appendix C. NIST Special Publication 800-63-3, Requirements Traceability Matrix

-This appendix includes both normative requirements and informative references from NIST SP 800-63-3: Digital Identity Guidelines.
+This appendix includes both normative requirements and informative references from NIST SP 800-63-3 Digital Identity Guidelines.
 Only requirements related to the agency processes for digital identity risk assessments are included.
 The Playbook Consideration column includes comments on the standards statements and alignment to this playbook’s development.

 | Requirement | Section | Playbook Consideration |
 | ----------- | ------------------------- | -------------- |